hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 2. Subset the `B` vector to only return those values that are also in `A`.

 ***
-Suppose we had **two vectors that had the same values but just not in the same order**.
-We could also use `all` to test for that.
-Rather than using the `%in%` operator we would use `==` and compare each element to the same position in the other vector.
-Unlike the `%in%` operator, **for this to work you must have two vectors that are of equal length**.
+Suppose we had two vectors containing same values.
+How can we check **if those values are in the same order in each vector**?
+In this case, we can use `==` operator to compare each element of the same position from two vectors.
+The operator returns a logical vector indicating TRUE/FALSE at each position.
+Then we can use `all()` function to check if all values in the returned vector are TRUE.
+If all values are TRUE, we know that these two vectors are the same.
+Unlike `%in%` operator, `==` operator requires that **two vectors are of equal length**.

 ```r
 A <- c(10,20,30,40,50)